aarkue/rust4pm/README.md

 See the corresponding .yml file for the exact checks.
 You can and should test your changes also locally, e.g., using `cargo clippy --all-targets --all-features -- -D warnings`, `cargo fmt --all --check` and ` cargo test --verbose --all-features` inside the `process_mining` folder.
-To test integrity of the documentation, use `RUSTDOCFLAGS="-D warnings" cargo doc --all-features` (on Windows `PowerShell` you might need to set the `RUSTDOCFLAGS` env variable differently).
+To test integrity of the documentation, use `RUSTDOCFLAGS="-D warnings" cargo doc --all-features --no-deps` (on Windows `PowerShell` you might need to set the `RUSTDOCFLAGS` env variable differently).

 To apply compatible lint and formatting rules automatically, run `cargo clippy --all-targets --all-features --fix --allow-staged` and `cargo fmt --all` in the `process_mining` folder.